amesha-rawat/portfolio/README.md

 <!-- ADD & COMMIT
-git add <filename> -- adds new or changed files in your working directory to the git staging area git commit -m -- it is the record of the change
+git add <filename> -- adds new or changed files in your working directory to the git staging area git add . -- this will add all the files at once git commit -m -- it is the record of the change
 -->